-A weird thing about being in Thailand, which is physically closer to the U.S. by several thousand miles than is the UAE … is an even bigger sense of disconnect from American sports.
+A weird thing about being in Thailand — which is physically closer to the U.S. than is the UAE, and by several thousand miles — is an even bigger sense of disconnect from American sports.

 It’s the time zones.

 By 10 a.m.
 UAE time, just about every sports event “last night” in the U.S. is over.

 In Thailand, which is 15 hours ahead of PST, the whole of the West Coast night action is just starting, at that same 10 a.m. mark.

 Anyway, several big stories, and let’s pass over them.